Help With Sealing And Expungement

 Even if you are not convicted of a criminal charge, your arrest and charges are still public record and will still show on background checks.
 By sealing your case, it takes the arrest, charges and any other information about the case off of public records search.

 This is very important when applying for a job.
 Employers will likely ask if you ever have been convicted of a crime.
 If you haven’t, you should say no – but if an arrest shows up on your background check, the employer may believe you lied and refuse to hire you.
 Most people do not understand the difference between an arrest and conviction, and that is why you want to get it sealed so that nothing comes up.
+Removing a mugshot from public view may also be an option.

 Are You Eligible For Record Sealing?